Jake Cain

-Jake Steven Cain (born 2 September 2001) is an English footballer who plays as a midfielder for Swindon Town.
+Jake Steven Cain (born 2 September 2001) is an English professional footballer who plays as a midfielder for Morecambe.

-He signed his first professional contract with Liverpool F.C. in September 2019 and made his senior Liverpool debut on 4 February 2020 in the FA Cup fourth-round replay against Shrewsbury Town which they won 1-0.
-He joined Swindon in January 2023, signing a two-and-a-half year contract.
+He signed his first professional contract with Liverpool F.C. in September 2019 and made his senior Liverpool debut on 4 February 2020 in the FA Cup fourth-round replay against Shrewsbury Town which they won 1–0.
+He joined Swindon in January 2023, signing a two-and-a-half-year contract.

 Career

 Liverpool

 Cain made his first-team debut on 4 February 2020, in the FA Cup fourth round replay against Shrewsbury Town.
 On 29 September 2020, Cain scored his first senior goal in a 3–2 EFL Trophy defeat to Tranmere Rovers, scoring an impressive thirty-yard free kick.

 Newport County (loan)

 On 31 August 2021, Cain joined League Two side Newport County on loan for the 2021–22 season.
-He made his debut for Newport the same day in the starting line-up for the 2-0 win against Plymouth Argyle in the EFL Trophy.
+He made his debut for Newport the same day in the starting line-up for the 2–0 win against Plymouth Argyle in the EFL Trophy.
 He made his football league debut for Newport on 14 September 2021 in starting line-up for the 1-0 League Two defeat against Northampton Town.